verrazzano/docs/content/en/docs/applications/workloads/weblogic/_index.md

         enabled: true
 ```

-## WebLogic Domain - Istio Mesh Ingress and Egress
+### Istio mesh ingress and egress

-Verrazzano installer creates the Ingress Gateway Service.
-Ingress gateway is `LoadBalancer` service type and TLS is terminated at Istio Ingress Gateway.
-Ingress to WebLogic Domain is optional and `IngressTrait` can be used to enable that.
+The Verrazzano installer creates the ingress gateway service.
+The Ingress gateway is a `LoadBalancer` service; TLS is terminated at the Istio ingress gateway.
+Ingress to the WebLogic domain is optional; you can use an `IngressTrait` to enable it.

 <figure>
   <img src="/docs/images/wls-istio-ing-eg.png" style="display:block;margin-left:auto;margin-right:auto;width:70%" alt="Istio Mesh Ingress and Egress"/>
   <figcaption style="text-align:center">Istio Mesh Ingress and Egress</figcaption>
 <figure>

-## Istio Ingress and Routing – Single WebLogic Domain
+### Istio ingress and routing for a single WebLogic domain

-Istio Gateway resource describes a proxy providing ingress into the Kubernetes cluster and the istio-mesh.
-Gateway specifies the host, port,protocol and so on and is bound to a gateway service (LoadBalancer / NodePort).
-VirtualService specifies routes to services, load balancing.
+The Istio Gateway resource describes a proxy providing ingress to the Kubernetes cluster and the Istio mesh.
+The Gateway specifies the host, port, protocol, and so on, and is bound to a gateway service (LoadBalancer/NodePort). `VirtualService` specifies routes to services and load balancing.

 <figure>
   <img src="/docs/images/wls-istio-gateway.png" style="display:block;margin-left:auto;margin-right:auto;width:70%" alt="Istio: Single WebLogic Domain"/>
   <figcaption style="text-align:center">Istio: Single WebLogic Domain</figcaption>
 <figure>

-### Istio Ingress – Example ToDo List Gateway

 Example of an Istio `Gateway` resource: